NYC opens Broadway COVID vaccination site with star power

-Mayor de Blasio announced on Monday that the new Broadway vaccination site would not serve just Broadway workers, but also film and TV employees as well.

-"We want the film and TV community to be part of our vaccination effort as well, we will welcome them to our Times Square vaccination center," Mayor de Blasio said.
-"We want to make it easier for the actors and crews to get vaccinated.
-The Times Square site will be also available to them."
+"There's a beautiful saying in the theater, 'The show must go on,' and here in New York City, the show is going on again," de Blasio said.
+"Broadway is coming back film and TV is coming back!"

+De Blasio and Miranda signed a large white sheet of paper on the wall with permanent markers.
+"We need you back Broadway.
+We love you," de Blasio wrote before signing his name.

-After the opening, the mayor, Miranda, and the tour group will head over to Father Duffy Square for a speaking and performance program.
+After the opening, the mayor, Miranda, and the tour group made their way over to Father Duffy Square for a speaking and performance program.

-Meantime, 51,000 students have opted back into NYC public schools to finish out the school year.

 Overall, the city has administered more than 5 million COVID vaccinations.